MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-summary.md

  * **Develop a clear analysis plan:** You must understand clearly what you want to analyze and why.
 After you determine what specific questions about your organization you want to answer, consider how Workplace Analytics might help you find those answers.
 For more information, see [Develop a clear analysis plan](Data-protection-considerations.md#develop-a-clear-analysis-plan).
  * **Consider a DPIA:** If your proposed use of Workplace Analytics involves processing personal data in a way that could lead to high risks to the rights of employees and other users in your organization, completing a data protection impact assessment (DPIA) might be warranted.
 If you are unsure whether a DPIA is required, consult your organization’s privacy subject matter experts, such as legal or HR personnel.

    For more information, see [Determine whether to complete a data protection impact assessment (DPIA)](Data-protection-considerations.md#determine-whether-to-complete-a-data-protection-impact-assessment-dpia) and [DPIA: What it is, when is it needed, and why](https://eugdprcompliant.com/dpia-guidelines/).

-## Use aggregated or anonymized data whenever possible

-To minimize privacy risk, use the minimum data necessary to conduct your research.
+* **Use aggregated or anonymized data whenever possible:** To minimize privacy risk, use the minimum data necessary to conduct your research.
 Note the inherent trade-off: You can, for example, adopt a strict policy that never uses personal data, but this restricts the analyses that Workplace Analytics can perform.
 Also see [Use aggregated or anonymized data whenever possible](Data-protection-considerations.md#use-aggregated-or-anonymized-data-whenever-possible).

-### Decide what data to use
+## Decide what data to use

 You have full control over what data to include in analysis using Workplace Analytics.
 The primary data source is Office 365, but you supplement it with HR and other data from your organization so that you can group information by job title, location, or other attributes.
  * **Data provided by Microsoft Office 365:** Workplace Analytics uses header information from Office 365 emails and calendar items.
 This information includes sender and recipient, date and subject lines for emails, and organizer, attendees, duration, and locations for meetings.
 For more information, see [Data provided by Microsoft Office 365](Data-protection-considerations.md#data-provided-by-microsoft-office-365).